JonSnowbd/ZT/readme.md

 to link ZT into your project.

 - `ztBuild.link("path/to/ZT/", b, exe, target)` will add ZT's packages to your exe and link the source files for GLFW/GL/ImGui
-- `ztBuild.addBinaryContent("path/to/binContent")` adds binary content to your zig-out folder output, basically the folder structure ends up being as if `path/to/binContent` was the root folder containing your executable.
+- (optional) `ztBuild.addBinaryContent("path/to/binContent")` adds binary content to your zig-out folder output, basically the folder structure ends up being as if `path/to/binContent` was the root folder containing your executable.
 This is smart and will skip older assets.

 So with `ztBuild` imported you just `ztBuild.link("path/to/ZT/", b, exe, target)` and you can start importing and using